Navillus-BV/sarahsu-co/src/data/pages/home.md

   content: |-
     I help curious and creative people imagine what's possible and come alive in pursuit of their personal and professional goals.

-    If you're looking for a breakthrough, I’d love to help you get inspired and focus your energy to its greatest effect.
+    If you're looking for a breakthrough, I’d love to help you get inspired and focus your energy to its greatest effect!
 - template: imageblock
   image:
     src: "../assets/images/stuck.png"